What Does Full-Stack Mean?

 What Is the Average Full-Stack Developer Salary?

-One of the clear advantages to full-stack development, is that you are hiring a single engineer — all aspects of a traditional team will be contained within one person, while you still receive an effective end product.
+One of the clear advantages to full-stack development is that you receive a high quality end product, while hiring a single engineer — all functions of a traditional team will be delegated to one person.

 Full-stack developer salaries in the US